Hammarberg/c2/README.md

 sta SCREEN
 ```
 ## Inline C++
 All C/C++ loops, variables, if/else, case switches are available at your disposal.
-As your assembly source resides inside the C++ method `c2_pass()` there are some restrictions like you cannot declare a C function (see yourproject.cpp) but there are a few tricks.
+As your assembly source resides inside the C++ method `c2_pass()` there are some logical restrictions.
+If you want to declare your own functions you must normally do that as member methods in the .cpp-file.
+A way to get around this is to declare a struct:
 ```
+        // Your assemblerfile.s
 struct
 {
         var mydata = loadvar("data.bin");